oeg-upm/soca/README.md

   -h, --help  Show this message and exit.

 Commands:
-  card     Create a stand-alone card ready to be embedded in a website extract  Fetch and save metadata from introduced repos portal   Build a portal with a minimalist design fetch    Retrieve all organization/s or user/s repositories summary  Create a summary of good practices from portal card data
+  card        Create a stand-alone card ready to be embedded in a website Configure   This creates a ~/.soca/configure.ini file extract     Fetch and save metadata from introduced repos portal      Build a portal with a minimalist design fetch       Retrieve all organization/s or user/s repositories summary     Create a summary of good practices from portal card data
 ```

 In order to use SOCA you will need to follow the next steps: